Bell Island (Newfoundland and Labrador): Peak of mining

 World War II ultimately proved to be a period of growth for Bell Island's mining economy.
 The (again) temporary loss of Germany as a market was amply compensated by the demand from the British and Canadian war industries.
-In 1936-1945 the average annual production was more than 1.15 million tons, which is higher than ever before.
+Between 1936 and 1945, the average annual production was more than 1.15 million tons, which is higher than ever before.
 Growth continued unabated after the war, not least because the Germans resumed their imports in 1948.
 The period 1945–1959 was economically the most stable period in the history of the Bell Island mining industry, with major investments and expansions up to 1956.
 In the early 1950s, for example, the mining operator constructed an airstrip and a reservoir.
 All this was based on the massive demand for iron ore due to the post-war reconstruction of Europe.
 Until then, Bell Island also remained the sole supplier to Sydney's steel industry in Nova Scotia; which was also owned by DOSCO.

 When Newfoundland joined the Canadian Confederation in 1949, the Bell Island mines could immediately call themselves the largest iron ore mining operation in Canada (with over 43% of the total national production).
 There was also a well-organized workers' union since 1941 and working conditions and safety were better at that time than in, for example, most American mines.
 It was during this heyday that the government officially granted Wabana municipality status in 1950, albeit to the dismay of a large part of the population (who were generally conservative).
 The inhabitants had rejected a municipality for the entire island in 1947 via a referendum.
 In 1960 there was a production of 2.81 million tons, the highest ever reached in a single year.
 The island's population peaked around 1959 towards 13,000.